 - 1.1 The Planning and Compulsory Purchase Act 2004 as amended by the Localism Act 2011 requires local planning authorities to prepare, make publically available and maintain a Local Development Scheme (LDS).
 The LDS is a timetable for production of a local planning authority's Local Plan, and any other Development Plan Documents.
 It enables the public and stakeholders to view the proposed schedule and therefore the status of policies contained within the plan documents. - 1.2 This, the latest, version of the Borough Council of King's Lynn and West Norfolk's LDS provides a timetable for which documents are proposed to be prepared and when.
 It indicates the stages at which the public can be involved in the local plan process.
-The main document that this LDS covers is the Local Plan review (2016 2036) from perpetration through to adoption. - 1.3 This Local Development Scheme sets out the following: - Information on the Development Plan - Timetables Local Plan review - Details of what policies currently apply in the borough - The delivery and implementation of the documents, including resources, risk management and monitoring and review.
+The main document that this LDS covers is the Local Plan review (2016 2036) through to adoption. - 1.3 The start of the year provides an opportune time to provide an up-to-date LDS.
+Especially given the advance stage of plan preparation, and with previous year being interrupted by a global pandemic. - 1.4 This Local Development Scheme sets out the following: - Information on the Development Plan - Timetables Local Plan review - Details of what policies currently apply in the borough - The delivery and implementation of the documents, including resources, risk management and monitoring and review.